pachyderm/docs/content/2.2.x/enterprise/auth/_index.md

 {{% /notice %}}

 1. [Activate the feature](#activate-user-access-management).
-2. Create a connector and [connect the IdP of your choice to Pachyderm (Dex)](./authentication/idp-dex.md).
+2. Create a connector and [connect the IdP of your choice to Pachyderm (Dex)](./authentication/idp-dex).
-3. Optional: Manage your Authorization. i.e.,[assign specific Roles to IdP users](./authorization/role-binding.md) on given Pachyderm Ressources.
+3. Optional: Manage your Authorization. i.e.,[assign specific Roles to IdP users](./authorization/role-binding) on given Pachyderm Resources.

-Any registered IdP user will then be able to log into their IdP and access Pachyderm ressources according to the privileges they were granted.
+Any registered IdP user will then be able to log into their IdP and access Pachyderm resources according to the privileges they were granted.

 See the Identity Provider High Level Diagram below: